IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/unit_models/drum.rst

 Introduction
 ------------

-The drum model consists of three main unit operations:
+The drum model consists of three main sub-unit operations:

 1) a flash model to separate the saturated steam from the saturated liquid water in the water/steam mixture,
 2) a mixer model to mix saturated liquid water with feed water, and